flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 First Screen Layout
 '''''''''''''''''''''''''''''''''''

-This preference allow you to select one of the two Layouts that the Layout Switch Button will switch between.
+This preference allows you to select one of the two Layouts that the Layout Switch Button will switch between.
 (This throttle layout and the next preference.)

 See the `Throttle Screen Layout`_ preference for the available options.

 Second Screen Layout
 '''''''''''''''''''''''''''''''''''

-This preference allow you to select one of the two Layouts that the Layout Switch Button will switch between.
+This preference allows you to select one of the two Layouts that the Layout Switch Button will switch between.
 (This throttle layout and the previous preference.)

 See the `Throttle Screen Layout`_ preference for the available options.